Code-Institute-Submissions/bubble-tea-locator/README.md

   the map when pressed and when it press again all the circle marker will be remove from the map.
 * The men logo button when press will ask you to enable your location if u press block it will say please enable location to view current location.
   If you press enable location it will bring you to your current location in Singapore.
+* Tested on Mobile device view as only the map will be shown.

 The website was tested on different web browser and different mobile device.
 Device and browsers tested on are: